Self-separated and self-connected models for mediator and outcome missingness in mediation analysis: Setting

 \subsubsection{Temporal orders}

-In terms of temporal ordering, we require that $\Rm$ comes after $M$ and $\Ry$ comes after $Y$.
-This allows four settings with different temporal orders, which we label \textit{in-time} ($M,\Rm,Y,\Ry$), \textit{delayed} ($M,Y,\Rm,\Ry$), \textit{unordered} ($M,Y, $), and \textit{reverse} ($M,Y,\Ry,\Rm$).
-The \textit{in-time} setting is most common, with $M$ and $Y$ measured when or soon after they are realized (soon enough so $\Rm$ precedes $Y$).
-The other orders may be relevant if $M$ and/or $Y$ are measured retrospectively.
-For example, \cite{benkeser2021InferenceNaturalMediation} consider the case-cohort sampling design where the mediator is measured (where measuring involves testing stored blood samples) only for individuals who develop the outcome and a subset of the individuals who do not.
+In terms of temporal ordering, we require that $R_M$ comes after $M$ and $R_Y$ comes after $Y$.
+This allows four settings with different temporal orders, labeled \textit{in-time} ($M,R_M,Y,R_Y$), \textit{delayed} ($M,Y,R_M,R_Y$), \textit{unordered} ($M,Y, $), and \textit{reverse} ($M,Y,R_Y,R_M$).
+The \textit{in-time} setting is most common, with $M$ and $Y$ measured when or soon after they are realized (soon enough so $R_M$ precedes $Y$).
+In fact both the examples in section \ref{ssec:examples} belong in this category.
+The other orders may be relevant though if $M$ and/or $Y$ are measured retrospectively.
+For example, had the NJCS asked about educational attainment retrospectively at the same time earnings data were collected, $R_M$ and $R_Y$ would be \textit{unordered}.
+In a different example, \cite{benkeser2021InferenceNaturalMediation} consider the case-cohort sampling design where the mediator is measured (where measuring involves testing stored blood samples) only for individuals who develop the outcome and a subset of the individuals who do not.
 When there is also outcome missingness, this is a case of the \textit{reverse} setting.